Santa Maria della Scala, Milan

 Santa Maria della Scala was a church dedicated to the Assumption of the Virgin Mary and located in the center of Milan.
-It was erected in Gothic style in the 14th century by Beatrice Regina della Scala, wife of the Lord of Milan Bernabò Visconti, and demolished in the 18th century to make way for a new theatre called Teatro alla Scala after her name.
+It was erected in Gothic style in the 14th century and is the namesake of Beatrice Regina della Scala, wife of the Lord of Milan Bernabò Visconti, and demolished in the 18th century to make way for a new theatre called Teatro alla Scala (La Scala) after her name.

 History

 Foundation (14th century)

 The church was built on the site called della Case Rotte, where the ruins of the palace of the Della Torre family lay, demolished by Matteo Visconti after he had defeated them at the beginning of the 14th century.

 The church's construction began on September 7, 1381, with the groundbreaking ceremony attended by Regina Della Scala, the Milan archbishop Saluzzo, and the Visconti court.
 Beatrice della Scala died in 1384 after having recommended to her husband that she promptly complete her work.
 The church was consecrated in 1385.
 Initially known as Santa Maria alle Case Rotte, it later assumed the name of Santa Maria della Scala after the name of its founder.

 The building was erected in the Lombard Gothic style.
 The interior was divided into three naves, with vaults supported by four pairs of pillars.
 The façade was gabled and vertically divided into three sections, corresponding to the three internal naves.
 The portal opened in the central section, and a large rose window above gave light to the central nave.
 Still above, there was a mullioned window with trefoil arches and a central oculus.
 In correspondence with the lateral naves, two other small rose windows were on both sides of the central rose window.

 The naves of the church were oriented along the current Via Manzoni.
 Seven buttresses, four of which corresponded to the four pillars of the inner bays, divided the outer lateral walls.

 The church had a bell tower polygonal with reinforced edges.
 Mullioned windows with trefoil arches and a central oculus opened the belfry.